pilrhealth/documentation/README.md

 $ gulp server
 ````

-Build the docs, and push them to the gh-pages branch in the
+Build the docs, commit them to the gh-pages branch in the
-documentation repository for publishing
+documentation repository, and push to Github where they will be
+automatically published.

 ````
 $ gulp deploy